joelpimienta/CDL_FireSeverity/README.md

 ```

 If you see the path to your virtual environment python, you have successfully connected R and Python!

-## Regular Startup

-Once you have setup the project following the instructions above once, the following steps will need to be taken each time you want to start up and use this project:

-1. Open the `.Rproj` file
-2. Activate your Python virtual environment ([see instructions above](#activate-virtual-environment))

 ## Setting Up Google Earth Engine